arno-di-loreto/apistylebook-web/_pages/design/topics/http-status-404-guidelines.md

 ---
 layout: topic
-title: HTTP Status 404
+title: 404 Not Found
 permalink: /design/topics/http-status-404
-sort: HTTP Status_HTTP Status 404
+sort: HTTP Status User Error_404 Not Found
 topic_id: http-status-404
-topic_category: HTTP Status
+topic_category: HTTP Status User Error
-topic_name: HTTP Status 404
+topic_name: 404 Not Found
-topic_description: When to use HTTP status 404
+topic_description: The requested resource could not be found but may be available in the future.
+Subsequent requests by the client are permissible.
 guidelines:
   - guideline_id: atlassian-rest-api-design-guidelines-version-1
     guideline_title: Atlassian REST API Design Guidelines version 1